michamos/RPP-online-hep-info/content.md

 # Conference Databases

 * **INSPIRE Conferences:**
-    The database of more than 23,000 past, present and future conferences, schools, and meetings relevant to high-energy physics and related fields is searchable by title, acronym, series, date and location.
+    The database of more than 23,000 past, present, and future conferences, schools, and meetings relevant to high-energy physics and related fields is searchable by title, acronym, series, date and location.
 Included are information about published proceedings, links to conference contributions in the INSPIRE HEP database, and links to the conference website when available.
 New conferences can be submitted from the entry page.  <http://inspirehep.net/conferences>

 # Research Institutions

 * **INSPIRE Institutions:**
-    The database of more than 11,500 institutes, laboratories, and university departments in which research on particle physics and astrophysics is performed covers six continents and over a hundred countries.
-Included are address and web links where available as well as links to the papers from each institution in the HEP database, to scientists listed in HEPNames affiliated to this institution in the past or present and to experiments performed at this institution.
-Searches can be performed by name, acronym, location, etc. The site offers an alphabetical list by country as well as a list of the top 500 HEP and astrophysics institutions sorted by country. <http://inspirehep.net/institutions>
+    INSPIRE Institutions contains over 11,500 institutes, laboratories, and universities, where research on particle physics and astrophysics is led.
+Every record includes, whenever possible, as detailed information, such as address, web links, experiments, and links to INSPIRE papers authored by people affiliated to that institution.
+One can search for a particular institution by name, acronym, and location.
+The website provides an alphabetical list by country, and a list of the top 500 HEP and astrophysics institutions sorted by country: <http://inspirehep.net/institutions>

 # People

 * **INSPIRE HEPNames:**
     Searchable worldwide database of over 125,000 active, retired and deceased people associated with particle physics and related fields.
-The affiliation history of these researchers, their e-mail addresses, ORCiDs, web pages, experiments they participated in, PhD advisor, information on their graduate students and links to their papers in the INSPIRE HEP, arXiv and ADS databases are provided as well as a user interface to update these informations. <http://inspirehep.net/hepnames>
+The affiliation history of these researchers, their e-mail addresses, ORCiDs, web pages, experiments they participated in, PhD advisor, information on their graduate students and links to their papers in the INSPIRE HEP, arXiv and ADS databases are provided, as well as a user interface to update this information.
+Note that the accuracy of this information is dependent on individual researchers keeping their author profile page updated.<http://inspirehep.net/hepnames>

 # Experiments

 * **INSPIRE Experiments:**
     Contains more than 3,500 past, present, and future experiments in particle physics.
 Lists both accelerator and non-accelerator experiments.
 Includes official experiment name and number, location, and collaboration lists.
 Simple searches by participant, title, experiment number, institution, date approved, accelerator, or detector, return a description of the experiment, including a complete list of authors, title, overview of the experiment's goals and methods, and a link to the experiment's web page if available.
-    Recently, it has expanded its scope to include also particle accelerators besides experiments and link them together. <http://inspirehep.net/Experiments>
+    Recently, it has expanded its scope to include particle accelerators besides experiments and to link them together. <http://inspirehep.net/Experiments>

 * **Cosmic ray/Gamma ray/Neutrino and similar experiments:**
     This extensive collection of experiment websites is organized by focus of study and by location.
 Additional sections link to educational materials, organizations, and other useful resources.
 The site is maintained at the Max Planck Institute for Nuclear Physics, Heidelberg. <http://www.mpi-hd.mpg.de/hfm/CosmicRay/CosmicRaySites.html>